roberthenley/flutter_development_roadmap/index.md

       * Web and HTML, CSS, and JavaScript
       * Desktop OS APIs (optional)
   * Platform Channels
+  * Dart Foreign Function Interface (FFI) and the [ffi](https://pub.dev/packages/ffi) package
   * Creating and publishing libraries and plug-ins on pub.dev

   You have already encountered packages and the [pub.dev](https://pub.dev) site.
 Learning how to create your own packages is valuable for large projects.
 And it's likely that someday you're going to have to debug a plug-in your app uses or write your own; at which point, you're going to need to know how to deal with the underlying native platform, its language(s) and API.
+Platform Channels and Dart FFI are two ways to tie your Dart and Flutter code to that native code.

 * **Flutter Internals (optional)**